petabridge/akka-bootcamp/README.md

 ## What will you learn?
 In Akka.NET Bootcamp you will learn how to use Akka.NET actors to build reactive, concurrent applications.

-You will learn how to build types of applications that may have seemed impossible or really, really hard prior to learning Akka.NET - and you will walk away from this bootcamp with the confidence to handle bigger and harder problems than before.
+You will learn how to build types of applications that may have seemed impossible or really, really hard to make prior to learning Akka.NET - and you will walk away from this bootcamp with the confidence to handle bigger and harder problems than before.

 ### Unit 1
 In Unit 1, we will learn the fundamentals of how the actor model and Akka.NET work.